kubeshop/testkube-docs/docs/articles/vault-install.md

 injected from a Vault:

 - License key
-- License file, only for offline licenses
+- License file (only for offline licenses)
 - Minio credentials
 - Private certificate authority (CA) certificate